Consumer medicine information

 It is unlikely that NILSTAT will pass into breast milk in sufficient amounts to affect your baby.
 However, it is recommended that you talk to your doctor about the risks and benefits of taking NILSTAT when breastfeeding.

-NILSTAT is not known to interact with other medicines but your doctor still needs to know what other medicines you are taking.
+NILSTAT is not known to interact with other medicines, but always tell your doctor about other medicines that you are taking.

 How to take it

-Swallow tablets or capsules whole with a glass of water.
+Swallow the tablets or capsules whole with a glass of water.

 NILSTAT can be taken with or without food.